solidjs/solid-docs-legacy/langs/en/api.md

 ## `on:___`/`oncapture:___`

-For any other events, perhaps ones with unusual names, or ones you wish not to be delegated there are the `on` namespace events.
-This simply adds an event listener verbatim.
+For any other events, perhaps ones with unusual names, or ones you wish not to be delegated, there are the `on` namespace events.
+This attribute adds an event listener verbatim.

 ```jsx
 <div on:Weird-Event={(e) => alert(e.detail)} />